system76/firmware-desktop/meer3/README.md

 6. Go ahead and select "Enter" when your flash drive is selected in white.
 Use the arrow keys to go up and down to change selections.
 7. Next, you will be presented with whatever folders and files are on that flashdrive.
 8. Select the `firmware.bio` file and hit "Enter" on your keyboard.
 9. A blue pop-up will appear.
-You will then be asked "Are you sure you wish to udate the BIOS with "firmware.bio?".
+You will then be asked "Are you sure you wish to update the BIOS with "firmware.bio?".
 Hit "Enter" once again to confirm.
 10. Your machine will now reboot, you will see the System76 logo once again.
 11. The firmware update will now begin.
+A prompt may ask to confirm this choice once again, press the appropriate number if prompted.
-This may take up to 5 minutes.
+12. Firmware updating may take up to 5 minutes.
 The following screenshot will look similar to what will appear on your screen.

 ![Firmware update](https://raw.githubusercontent.com/system76/firmware-desktop/master/meer3/images/2.jpg)